PeterMacDonnell/Byte/client/README.md

 ### `npm run build` fails to minify

-Some third-party packages don't compile their code to ES5 before publishing to npm.
-This often causes problems in the ecosystem because neither browsers (except for most modern versions) nor some tools currently support all ES6 features.
-We recommend to publish code on npm as ES5 at least for a few more years.
+You may occasionally find a package you depend on needs compiled or ships code for a non-browser environment.<br>
+This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
 <br>
 To resolve this:

-1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled.
+1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
-  * Note: Create React App can consume both CommonJS and ES modules.
-For Node.js compatibility, it is recommended that the main entry point is CommonJS.
-However, they can optionally provide an ES module entry point with the `module` field in `package.json`.
-Note that **even if a library provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.

 2. Fork the package and publish a corrected version yourself.
 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

-In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
-This approach would also slow down the production builds.

-## Alternatives to Ejecting

-[Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
-This can be daunting if you have many similar projects.
-In such cases instead of ejecting we recommend to *fork* `react-scripts` and any other packages you need.
-[This article](https://auth0.com/blog/how-to-configure-create-react-app/) dives into how to do it in depth.
-You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-app/issues/682).

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
+If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/faceItemincubator/create-react-app/issues) or [contribute some!](https://github.com/faceItemincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)